Skip to content

 The GPT-OSS examples in this repo come in two flavors:

-Unless you specifically need the Equinox version, follow Sections 2–4 below for Flax/NNX.
-The Equinox workflow now lives in Sections 5–6.
+Unless you specifically need the Equinox version, follow the Flax/NNX workflow below.
+The Equinox workflow is listed separately at the end.

 All commands assume you are at the project root with the Poetry environment available.
 The workflow targets CPU-only tools; feel free to switch the device flags to cuda:X if you have GPU support.